Old Fashioned Persimmon Pudding

 The first time, it looks like a cake batter starting to form.
 The second, the color starts to darken, and each time more caramelization occurs and the color develops more and more.
 As a food scientist, I loved making this persimmon pudding.
 The science, the color change, the texture change – it was so much fun to bake!

 3. Next, add 1 cup of milk while whisking; then add the persimmon pulp, followed by the remaining milk.
-Stir until a batter-like mixture forms.
+Stir wet ingredients until a batter-like mixture forms.

-4. Pour into a deep, oven-proof vessel (like a Dutch oven).
+4. Pour into a deep, oven-proof baking dish (like a Dutch oven).

 5. Bake in a preheated 350 degree F oven for 1 hour, 40 minutes.
 Stir mixture every 20 minutes of baking.